rsocket/rsocket/Protocol.md

 A Server that receives a RESUME frame after a previous RESUME frame, SHOULD send an ERROR.

-A Server implementation MAY use CONNECTION_ERROR or CONNECTION_ERROR_NO_RETRY as it sees fit for each error condition.
+A Server implementation MAY use CONNECTION_ERROR or REJECTED_RESUME as it sees fit for each error condition.

 Leasing semantics are NOT assumed to carry over from previous connections when resuming.
 LEASE semantics MUST be restarted upon a new connection by sending a LEASE frame from the server.